Ford to build new carbon fiber GT car in Ontario

-TORONTO (Reuters) - Ford Motor Co (F.N) will build its new GT carbon fiber supercar in Markham, Ontario, the company announced at the Canadian International Auto Show on Thursday.
+TORONTO, Feb 12 (Reuters) - Ford Motor Co will build its new GT carbon fiber supercar in Markham, Ontario, the company announced at the Canadian International Auto Show on Thursday.

 The two-door high-performance coupe, which was unveiled last month at the Detroit auto show and set for availability in late 2016, will be built in partnership with privately held contract manufacturer, Multimatic Inc.